 Skip Global navigation and goto content

-Biomedical Waste Program
+Biomedical Waste

 The Biomedical Waste Program protects health care workers, environmental service staff, waste haulers, and the public from risks associated with potentially infectious pathogens.
 Biomedical Waste generators include, but are not limited to, hospitals, clinics, nursing homes, laboratories, funeral homes, dentists, veterinarians, acupuncturists, and physicians or any business that produces biomedical waste because of services provided.
 Permits run from October 1 to September 30 of each year.

 The Biomedical Waste Program investigates complaints concerning biomedical waste.
-Please call: 386-274-0694 if you have such complaints.
+Please call 386-274-0694 if you have such complaints.
 Emergency situations are referred to the Department of Environmental Protection, Bureau of Emergency Response, at 850-245-2010.

-• Community Used Sharps Disposal Program
+Community Sharps Disposal

 An individual home user generates sharps as a result of self-injection or injection by a family member for the treatment or control of an illness such as diabetes, allergies or for other legitimate purposes.
 The sharps disposal program is available to private citizens to safely dispose of any household generated sharps at no charge.
 We will accept individual private citizens full sharp containers at the following addresses: